aratelle-hepeng/lz2treefile/README.md

 This code can decompress a file in LZ2TreeFile format.
 Use it like so:

+    node index.js input.cd3 > output.txt

+It is also possible in most shells to redirect file input:

     node index.js < input.cd3 > output.txt

 It really needs to be rewritten as a stream transformer, and a corresponding